quapka/sqc-project-plan/README.md

 ### Rust-related

-The separation into creates, modules and libraries can evolve in time.
+The separation into crates, modules and libraries can evolve in time.
 However, some general goals that can already be laid out:

 - explicit (taken from Python experience: _explicit over implicit_) typing to avoid passing _syntactically_ correct, but _semantically_ incorrect data around.
 Therefore using custom types/structs for any part of the V1/V2 protocol to avoid handling values without meaning,
 - considering using the functional style of programming.
 This seems appropriate e.g. for the translation proxy between the V1 and V2 versions.
 Proclaimed Rust's zero-cost-abstraction should allow no increase in performance costs (this can be tested),